nanoframework/Samples/samples/HTTP/README.md

 # HTTP sample pack

-Shows how to use the HTTP related API in [System.Net](http://docs.nanoframework.net/api/System.Net.html).
+Shows how to use the HTTP related APIs in [System.Net](http://docs.nanoframework.net/api/System.Net.html).

 > **Note:** This sample is part of a large collection of nanoFramework feature samples.
 > If you are unfamiliar with Git and GitHub, you can download the entire collection as a